-While I have Synology and a QNAP NAS devices in my home lab – and like both of them, I also have a FalconStor array providing the real shared storage for my home lab.
-Both of the NAS can handle only one or two VMs running on them.
+While I have a Synology in my home lab – and really like it, I also have a FalconStor array providing the real shared storage for my home lab.
+The NAS can handle only one or two VMs running on them.
 This FalconStor array has been a real champ though – it has not been patched or adjusted in any way for about 3 or maybe 4 years and I can run a fair number of VMs on it.
 I need more storage, and I need more performance as well 10 GB networking and my FalconStor cannot do that.
 So I am going to use an Dell R710 that has been replaced by a Supermicro server to be my new shared storage.
 Since it was an ESXi host for a bunch of years it does have 40 GB RAM and multiple 1 GB network ports plus a recent addition of a 10 GB network port.

 So this article will be about making Nexenta work good for my shared storage.

 BTW, why did I choose Nexenta?
-It and FreeBSD were the only two choices I knew of in this sort of space.
+It and FreeBSD (and FreeNAS too) were the only two choices I knew of in this sort of space.
 Meaning what I could afford and a good amount of supported storage.
-With Nexenta it would support my gear, but also, it has a kick ass vSphere Web plug-in, and VVols support too.
+With Nexenta it would support my gear, and I could use existing hardware and has VVOls support too.

 Also, I know that my hardware – Dell R710, is not on the Nexenta HCL.
 But it runs vSphere, and Windows, and Linux pretty darn good, so I am taking a chance on it.
 And yes, I paid for it, I have issues around warm restarts and sometimes cold starts.
 Outside of this it seems to work well though.